geekyPiyush/BoxAuto/Readme.md

 ### Breakdown of above test command

-   1. mvn clean test : Maven lifecyle phase to run surefire tests after cleaning the project
+   1. **mvn clean test** : Maven lifecyle phase to run surefire tests after cleaning the project
-   2. -P chrome : Profile to run - Currently it is chrome, means the tests would be running in chrome browser.
+   2. **-P chrome** : Profile to run - Currently it is chrome, means the tests would be running in chrome browser.
 Other value accepted is **firefox**
-   3. -Dcucumber.options="--tags @functional" : Tags to run in cucumber.
+   3. **-Dcucumber.options="--tags @functional"** : Tags to run in cucumber.
 Can accept any other tags present in the feature files.
+Other value accepted is         **@login,@files,@folder,@collections**

 6. You can also pass the credentials for logging into the box account via above command line as follows